Tung Chung line: Extensions on Hong Kong Island

-Track extension near Hong Kong station
+Airport Railway Extended Overrun Tunnel (AREOT)

-An underground tunnel, around half a km long, will be built eastwards of Hong Kong station to allow Tung Chung Line and Airport Express trains to turn around, allowing the trains to easily switch directions, thus enhancing the efficiency of operations.
+An underground tunnel, around half a kilometer long, will be built eastwards of Hong Kong station.
+It will allow Tung Chung line and Airport Express trains to turn around so trains can easily switch directions and enhancing operational efficiency.
+This project would also include the construction of a new ventilation building, ARB.
+Construction is expected to begin in 2025 and to be completed by 2032.

 North Island line

-Once the North Island line is complete, trains will travel in a tunnel east of Hong Kong station along the shore of the island before merging into the Tseung Kwan O line at North Point.
-Three new stations - Tamar, Exhibition Centre and Causeway Bay North will form part of the extension.
+Once the North Island line is complete, trains will travel in a tunnel east of Hong Kong station along the shore of the island before reaching Tamar, also connecting with the Tseung Kwan O line as an interchange.
+Three new stations – Tamar, Exhibition Centre and Causeway Bay North will form part of the extension.
+As of 2025, the government has stated that the extension isn't of high demand, and will be completed not before 2046.